algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 ### a.
 Quality assurance team

-The testing team will be divided into 2 parts.
+The testing team will be divided into two parts.
 The first half will be composed of team 3's QA's:

 - Robin DEBRY (Mac OS)
 - Quentin CLÉMENT (Mac OS)